alexandrainst/alexandra-trackmap-panel/README.md

 Note that this plugin is [not backwards compatible](https://grafana.com/docs/grafana/latest/developers/plugins/migration-guide/#compatibility-between-grafana-versions) with the old Grafana 6 versions.

+For Grafana 6 and older, please use our [1.x branch](https://github.com/alexandrainst/alexandra-trackmap-panel/releases/tag/1.2.4) instead.

 ## How to use

 ### Query